 Regardless of whether your new dog is a puppy or an older rescue, she has to be trained in obedience.
 In order to become a decent canine citizen, a well-behaved puppy should particularly react to the seven commands Sit, Down, Stay, Come, Heel, Off, and No.

+There are a few situations that you should consider enrolling your dogs in obedience training.
 Getting your dog to understand the basic instructions can help him change his behavior and become a well-behaved dog.

 Why is it important to know these basic commands in Doggy Training?